s3rius/obsidian/docs/Python/How to start a python project.md

 ### Running commands

-With virtual environment you need to write something like this, to enter the shell:
+In a virtual environment you need to write something like this, to enter the shell:
 ```bash
 source venv/bin/activate
 ```

-But with poetry it's much easier.
-It creates and manages virtual envs on it's own.
+But with poetry, it's much easier.
+It creates and manages virtual environments on its own.
 To run a single command you can call `run`.

 E.G.:
 ```console